lite-xl/lite-xl/README.md

 since 1.16.7 release, it supports **retina displays** on macOS.

 Please note that Lite XL is compatible with lite for most plugins and all color themes.
-We provide a separate lite-plugins repository for Lite XL, because in some cases some adaptations may be needed to make them work better with Lite XL.
+We provide a separate lite-xl-plugins repository for Lite XL, because in some cases some adaptations may be needed to make them work better with Lite XL.
 The repository with modified plugins is https://github.com/lite-xl/lite-xl-plugins.